Afghans ignore Taliban threats and vote again in final test

 The election has been fraught with accusations of fraud by both candidates and many fear a close outcome will make it less likely the loser will accept defeat, possibly dragging Afghanistan into a risky, protracted stand-off over the vote.

+U.S. Secretary of State John Kerry acknowledged the concerns by saying that now the voting was finished, the work of the Afghan electoral authorities was paramount.

+"It is essential that the process of tallying votes, adjudicating complaints, and finalising the results be transparent and accountable and that the candidates and other stakeholders work with the electoral commissions and respect their conclusions," he said in a statement.

-Both candidates set the stage for complaints, repeatedly complaining electoral organisers have been incompetent and biased.
+Both candidates have complained repeatedly that electoral organisers are incompetent and biased.

 Late on Saturday, Abdullah again raised the issue, questioning the turnout figures provided by the electoral commission, saying he doubted they had been as high as reported.